supernintendo/wand/README.md

 </table>

 ## Script Mode
-When `-s` is passed, the file will be run as a shell script and Wand will produce a JSON response containing the output of the shell script as `value`.
+When `-s` is passed, the file will be run as a shell script and Wand will produce a JSON response containing the output of the script as `value`.

 ## License
 [Apache License 2.0](LICENSE.md)